These Catholic Ten Commandments coloring pages can supplement catechism class when you are teaching the Commandments.

 Sin is disobedience to God's laws.
 The Commandments are God's laws.
 Knowing them helps us to prepare for confession because we know what laws we break.

-The pictures can really help children remember Who we sin against, and help them make the associations necessary to remember the Commandments all their lives.
+The pictures might help your children remember Who we sin against, and help them make the associations necessary to remember the Commandments all their lives.

 I love the image of Jesus teaching in the Temple with Mary and Joseph watching Him.
 It's a great reminder of the Fourth Commandment: Honor thy father and thy mother.

-A great symbol of the Catholic Ten Commandments is the two stone tablets with the first three Commandments on the first one and the other seven on the other.
+A great symbol of the Catholic Ten Commandments is the two stone tablets.
+Usually the first stone shows three Commandments and the second shows the other seven on the other.